schech1/uptime-buddy/README.md

 </table>

+## Knows issues in v2.0

+- Currently works only with username and password auth
+- MFA is not supported yet

 ------------
 Uptime Mate is an uptime monitoring tool for your Apple Watch, designed to keep you informed about the status of your services.
 Uptime Mate, requires a lightweight docker backend to run.